'God speaks to me and he says this is our time' - Mahama to NDC supporters

 Source: www.ghanaweb.com

-Former president and flagbearer hopeful of the National Democratic Congress (NDC), John Dramani Mahama, has urged members of the party to remain focused and believe in God for a promised victory come 2024.
+Former president and flagbearer hopeful of the National Democratic Congress (NDC), John Mahama has urged members of the party to remain focused and believe in God for a promised victory come 2024.

 He said this while meeting with delegates in Akropong as part of his campaign tour in the region to seek re-election as the flagbearer of the party.